 Filter by theme

-A guide for family, friends and carers of people who have had a stroke, from the Stroke Association.
-Packed with information about the emotional impact of stroke, rehabilitation and recovery, and the support available to carers.
+A guide for people who have had a stroke, produced by the Stroke Association.
+It's packed with information on the effects of stroke, stroke recovery and rehabilitation, and life after stroke.

 This guide can help you to understand your own risk of a stroke and what you can do to reduce your chances of having a stroke.
 It includes tips for stroke survivors, and offers some advice on healthy living choices for everyone.

 Around 15% of strokes are haemorrhagic (due to bleeding in or around the brain).
 This guide explains the two different types of stroke caused by a bleed, intracerebral and subarachnoid haemorrhage, and how they are diagnosed and treated.

 People with a type of irregular heartbeat called atrial fibrillation (AF) are five times more likely to have a stroke.
 This guide explains what AF is diagnosed, how it increases your risk of stroke and how it is treated.